eclipse-kura/kura/_posts/config/2017-05-05-network-configuration.md

 Name                                           | Type     | Description
 -----------------------------------------------|----------|------------------------------------------
-net.interface.\<interface\>.config.type	       | String	  | The type of the network interface; possible values are: ETHERNET, WIFI, MODEM and LOOPBACK net.interface.\<interface\>.config.wifi.mode	 | String	  | For wifi interfaces, specify the modality; possible values are INFRA and MASTER net.interface.\<interface\>.config.nat.enabled | Boolean	| Enable the NAT feature
+net.interfaces                                 | String   | Comma-separated list of the interface names in the device net.interface.\<interface\>.config.type	       | String	  | The type of the network interface; possible values are: ETHERNET, WIFI, MODEM and LOOPBACK net.interface.\<interface\>.config.wifi.mode   | String   | For wifi interfaces, specify the modality; possible values are INFRA and MASTER net.interface.\<interface\>.config.nat.enabled | Boolean  | Enable the NAT feature

 ### IPv4 properties